Seeking Quantum Advantage: Workshop and Conference

 The latest theory and experiments

-Evening debates
+Evening debate

 Residential in Merton College